rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  In all cases they are attempting to become fiat money, granting seigniorage to their own founders.
+Bitcoin is in a category all its own, a digital and scarce resource, a superior money.

 If Bitcoin is true, then it wins in the end, outcompeting other money,